|

 The majority of the clones have been with me about 8 to 12 years, and some are

 just coming into their own as far as becoming multi-growth plants.
+About origin of these plants.
+I do not import plants, I

 purchased these plants from reputable vendors in the USA, and the comments about